goncaloremelhe/pfl-prolog/README.md

 - Group: 4
 - Members:
     - Gonçalo Remelhe, 202205318 (50%) - Implemented....
-    - Joana Noites, 202206284 (50%) - Implemented base board structure, calculating score,
+    - Joana Noites, 202206284 (50%) - Implemented base board structure, calculating score,....

-## Instalation:
+## Installation (through SICStus executable) - Windows and Linux
-1. Ensure that SICStus is installed.
+1. Ensure that SICStus is installed and licensed.
-2. Clone/Download the repository
+2. Clone/Download the repository.
 4. Open Sicstus and use consult comand: consult(your_path/game.pl).
 5. Finally type 'play.'

+## Installation (through the terminal) - Windows and Linux
+1. Ensure that SICStus is installed and licensed.
+2. Clone/Download the repository.
+3. Open your terminal and run the command: rlwrap your_path/bin/sicstus.
+4. Now run the consult command: consult(your_path/game.pl).
+6. Finally type 'play.'

 ## Description: